bamoha/invisible-tech-client/README.md

 ## To run the Client

-Change the working directory to Client and run
+Pull the repo and run

 <code>
   npm install